Alipsa/matrix/matrix-core/readme.md

 ```

 Data can be reference using []
-notation e.g. to get the content of the 3:rd row and 2:nd column you do table[3,2].
-If you pass only one argument,
+notation e.g. to get the content of the 3:rd row and 2:nd column you do table[3,2] or table[3,'price'].
-you get the column e.g. List<?> priceColumn = table["price"]
+If you pass only one argument, you get the column e.g. List<?> priceColumn = table["price"]

 ### General inspection